Caste system in India: In literature

 Mulk Raj Anand's debut novel, Untouchable (1935), is based on the theme of untouchability.
-The Hindi film Achhut Kannya (Untouchable Maiden, 1936), starring Ashok Kumar and Devika Rani, was an early reformist film.
 The debut novel of Arundhati Roy, The God of Small Things (1997), also has themes surrounding the caste system across religions.
 A lawyer named Sabu Thomas filed a petition to have the book published without the last chapter, which had graphic description of sexual acts between members of different castes.
 Thomas claimed the alleged obscenity in the last chapter deeply hurts the Syrian Christian community, the basis of the novel.